rhafer/opencloud/CONTRIBUTING.md

 OpenCloud is very proud of the documentation it has, which is the work of a great team of people.
 Of course, also the documentation is open to contributions.

-See the [Getting Started Guide](https://docs.opencloud.eu/development/getting-started/) on how to get started.
-Other useful information is summarized in the [Documentation Readme](https://github.com/opencloud-eu/docs).
+You find more guideance in the [Documentation Repo](https://github.com/opencloud-eu/docs) on how to get started.

 ### Internationalization

 Our projects are getting translated into many languages to allow people from all over the world to use OpenCloud in their native language.
 For translations, OpenCloud uses [Transifex](https://www.transifex.com) as a community based collaboration platform for internationalization.

 For contributions please refer to the [Transifex Resources](https://www.transifex.com/resources/) to learn how to improve OpenClouds translations there.

-### Deployments: Docker, Ansible and friends

-Depending on the OpenCloud component, there is complex deployment tooling to install in various environments.
-There is for example [OpenCloud Ansible](https://github.com/opencloud-eu/ansible) with Ansible resources.
-Contributions to that are very appreciated and follow the same guidelines as every other code contribution.

 ## Styleguides